 Customer Information Document:

-FSC is proud of its long history of safe, enjoyable educational visits.
+We are proud of our long history of safe, enjoyable educational visits.
 The enthusiasm, and commitment of our staff in working to our systems and procedures is just one way that our staff ensure a positive experience for our customers.

 This page includes our codes of practice and policies that underpin our commitment to the safety and wellbeing of our customers and our staff.
-FSC has extensive Operational Codes of Practice (OCoPs) that support our staff in greater depth through appropriate training which forms the basis of our operations.
+We have an extensive Operational Codes of Practice (OCoPs) that support our staff in greater depth through appropriate training which forms the basis of our operations.

 We maintain systems and procedures to:

-- Clearly establish the standards to which FSC centres operate.
+- Clearly establish the standards to which our centres operate.

 - Ensure consistency across the centres, whilst recognising centre needs.